kevL/yata/ReadMe.txt

 and pressing Enter or with right-click and Open on the contextmenu that appears, the files will open in separate instances of Yata if there is not a running instance of Yata.
 If there is a running instance of Yata they will open in the earliest instance like opening a single file from Explorer does.
+This is a .NET <-> Windows Explorer/OS limitation.

 Appendix I: a note on associating file extensions in Windows Explorer